sspfinc/arweave-wallet-kit-ng/README.md

 ## Change Log

+### 2023-08-24

+- Updated Service To Emit Try Events.
+- Added Try Event Types Codes.
+- Refactored SCSS To Include A Global Reset Wrapper.
+- Refactored HTML based on CSS changes
+- Listening For Try Events to Render UI.

+### 2023-08-21

-- `2023-08-21` - Updated connection-button component.
+- Updated connection-button component.
-- `2023-08-21` - Updated connection-modal component.
+- Updated connection-modal component.
-- `2023-08-21` - Added Profile Modal and Profile Button.
+- Added Profile Modal and Profile Button.
-- `2023-08-21` - Refactored ArweaveWebWallet.ts and Added specify disconnect functionality.
+- Refactored ArweaveWebWallet.ts and Added specify disconnect functionality.
-- `2023-08-21` - Add balance function to retrieve balance using arweavejs.
+- Add balance function to retrieve balance using arweavejs.
-- `2023-08-21` - Removed component relative scss files.
+- Removed component relative scss files.
-- `2023-08-21` - Refactored styles into /styles directory that build into styles.scss.
+- Refactored styles into /styles directory that build into styles.scss.

+### 2023-08-17

-- `2023-08-17` - Created github workflow to publish package to npm.
+- Created github workflow to publish package to npm.
-- `2023-08-17` - Modified directory structure for new components.
+- Modified directory structure for new components.
-- `2023-08-17` - Add Empty Templates for each of the components ( Connect-Button | Connection-Modal | Profile-Modal ).
+- Add Empty Templates for each of the components ( Connect-Button | Connection-Modal | Profile-Modal ).
-- `2023-08-17` - Created Connect Button Component with separate Module Load.
+- Created Connect Button Component with separate Module Load.
-- `2023-08-17` - Separated the component from the ar-kit-ng module so you can import on its owns.
+- Separated the component from the ar-kit-ng module so you can import on its owns.
-- `2023-08-17` - Modified the README.md with up to date information.
+- Modified the README.md with up to date information.

+### 2023-08-16

-- `2023-08-16` - Added Connection Strategies from Arweave Wallet Kit! - Thanks @ropats16!
+- Added Connection Strategies from Arweave Wallet Kit! - Thanks @ropats16!
-- `2023-08-16` - New Event System ( LISTEN FOR INCOMING EVENTS AND REACT ACCORDINGLY )
+- New Event System ( LISTEN FOR INCOMING EVENTS AND REACT ACCORDINGLY )
-- `2023-08-16` - Refactored CSS with BEM naming convention.
+- Refactored CSS with BEM naming convention.
-- `2023-08-16` - Refactored HTML to maintain better document structure.
+- Refactored HTML to maintain better document structure.
-- `2023-08-16` - Modified the README.md with up to date information.
+- Modified the README.md with up to date information.

 ## TODO